Red flag symptoms

 - Check visual acuity using a Snellen chart.

-Primary care investigations to consider
+Primary care investigations to consider include:

-- Blood work including ESR
+- Blood work, including ESR and CRP

 - CT or MRI of the head depending on level of concern and local referral protocols